Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-51-anticlimax.md

 Sartori sat back, rubbed his face, then sprang to his feet on a new surge of energy.
 He’d pay for it in a few hours, but right now he intended to use his sudden vigor to its full extent.

 "Chris!" he called.
-"A new development for you…"
+"A new development for you..."

 The planning never ended.